saa-lucas/Endlos-Planner/README.md

 ---

+## 🆕 Latest Updates

+The Endlos Planner has undergone significant improvements since its initial implementation, including interface refinements, dashboard enhancements, system diagnostics, and improvements to state synchronization and configuration management.

+> **Note:** The screenshots in this README are currently being updated to reflect the latest deployed version.

+---

 ### 📈 Analytical Capabilities Showcase

 The system provides multiple interactive views to slice the data by context, daily patterns, and biological metrics: